donmccaughey/C-evo-x/README.md

 The `Makefile` located in the project root directory will build all the components and place build output into a `tmp\` directory in the root of the project.
-The `Makefile` expects to run in a Bash shell.
-The version of `make` that is installed with Delphi can be used to execute the `Makefile`.
+The version of `make` that is installed with Delphi should be used to execute the `Makefile`.

 The `Makefile` contains a number of targets.
 Type